JeanW812/ParkMate.-Your-parking-assistant/#Blog 0 - Introduction to Our Group.md

 ## 💬 Description of Our Group Name
 Our group chose the name **“Error 404”** because we are network students who recently learned about network server error codes.
-The term *Error 404* is commonly seen when a webpage cannot be found, and in **Universiti Teknologi Malaysia (UTM)**, we often encounter this error when trying to access certain websites.
+The term *404 Error* is commonly seen when a webpage cannot be found, and in **Universiti Teknologi Malaysia (UTM)**, we often encounter this error when trying to access certain websites.
 This makes the name both **relatable** and **memorable** to us.

 ---